 The smells of the flowers in Maui hit you as soon as you step off the plane.
-Mexico offers completely restful vacation packages where every whim is taken care of.
-In Cuba I fell in love with the passionate people who taught me to salsa dance, so poor yet so happy we could learn a thing or two from.
+Mexico offers complete restful vacation packages where every whim is taken care of.
+In Cuba I fell in love with the passionate people who taught me to salsa dance, so poor yet so happy; we could learn a thing or two from.

 I have always kept a journal.
-Since I was a young girl I have told stories.
+Since I was a young girl where I tell my stories.
 My dream job would be travelling with my family around the world, meeting people from different cultures and seeing the wonders of the world.
-I would tell our story as we go and pass on my love of travel to my two children.
+I would share our story as we go and hopefully pass-on my love of travel to my two children.

 The world is big enough to travel your whole life through and never see the same thing twice.
-The world is also changing so rapidly that even if you did go somewhere twice you and the place would have changed enough to enjoy it enough to enjoy it again.
+The world is also changing so rapidly that even if you did go somewhere twice you and the place would have changed enough to enjoy it again.
 It is not just the destination but also the journey.